 The next time I visited Frank he had several part-time workers making bricks for him.
 He had shifted to the selling of those that had been made and cured by his workers.
 He paid off the loan.
 His house was improved.
 His wife was well-dressed.

-Frank is a leader of the TMP support group in his church, a deacon, a church supporter, and his 3 daughters have finished Secondary School.
-Two are working for him in sales.
+Frank is a leader of a TMP support group in his church, a deacon.
+Two of his daughters have worked for him in sales.

-Frank and Nora have dreams of buying farm land - after their son is finished with school - to grow animals and food for another source of income and to provide for the senior years.
+Frank and Nora have since filled their dreams of buying farm land to grow animals and food for another source of income and to provide for the senior years.

 We are so blessed to have been a part of Frank and Nora's success in business and employment of others.
 Above all, they fulfill I Thess 4:11: "Make it your ambition to lead a quiet life, ...and to work with your hands ...so that your daily life may win the respect of outsiders and so that you will not be dependent on anybody."